omeka/Documentation/source/Reference/controllers/ItemsController.rst

     .. php:method:: preDispatch()

-    .. php:method:: advancedSearchAction()
+    .. php:method:: searchAction()

-        This shows the advanced search form for items by going to the correct URI.
+        This shows the search form for items by going to the correct URI.

         This form can be loaded as a partial by calling items_search_form().